-MUSICENS 134: Beginning String Ensemble
+MUSICENS 134 Beginning String Ensemble 1 Unit

 This course is for students with basic music literacy skills who wish to learn to play classical string instruments.
 May be repeated for credit.
+Instructor permission required.

-MUSICENS 135: Instrumental Chamber Ensemble
+MUSICENS 135 Instrumental Chamber Ensemble

 This course is open to students with basic music literacy skills who wish to study and perform a variety of chamber ensemble music.
 May be repeated for credit.
+Instructor permission required.

-MUSICENS 136: Concert Band
+MUSICENS 136 Concert Band

 This course is open to all instrumentalists, including woodwind, brass, string and percussion players, who possess basic music literacy skills.
 The Concert Band will play both traditional and contemporary large-ensemble repertoire.
 May be repeated for credit.
+Instructor permission required.

-MUSICENS 137: Percussion Ensemble
+MUSICENS 137 Percussion Ensemble

 This course is open to all interested students with basic music literacy skills, regardless of prior experience playing percussion instruments.
 The ensemble will explore a range of literature for percussion, with a focus on helping students develop their rhythmic and sight-reading abilities, as well as ensemble performance skills.
 May be repeated for credit.
-Units: 1
+Instructor permission required.

-MUSICENS 139: Jazz Theory at the Keyboard
+MUSICENS 139 Jazz Theory at the Keyboard 1 Unit

 This course is open to students with basic music literacy and keyboard skills who wish to learn jazz performance and improvisation.
 May be repeated for credit.
+Instructor permission required.

-MUSICENS 140: Vocal Technique for Singers
+MUSICENS 140 Vocal Technique for Singers 1 Unit

 This course focuses on developing and improving singing skills, emphasizing vocal technique, musicianship and communication.
 Specifics addressed include breath control, tone production, pronunciation and interpretation.
 May be repeated for credit.
+Instructor permission required.

-MUSICENS 141: Jazz Ensemble - Combo
+MUSICENS 141 Jazz Ensemble - Combo

 This course is open to students with basic music literacy skills who wish to learn jazz performance and improvisation in an ensemble setting.
 May be repeated for credit.
+Instructor permission required.